 You will also need to have a screwdriver for screwing different points, and a drill machine will be required for digging the holes in the drop line.

-Step 3- Connect the Terminal
+Step 3- Connect the Terminal:

 Then, after getting ring terminals and tools, you have to connect the terminal connected with the particular drop line.
 In the first connection, you should cut out copper wire at least 4 to 5 inches and twist this wire together.
 Then connect it to the ring terminal.
 By using a crimper tool, squeeze it and make sure it is tight enough.

-Step 4- Dig Holes and Screw the Terminal
+Step 4- Dig Holes and Screw the Terminal:

-Step 5- Run the Copper Wire to the Next Point
+Step 5- Run the Copper Wire to the Next Point:

-Step 7- Connect the Copper Wire to the Blast Gate
+Step 7- Connect the Copper Wire to the Blast Gate:

 First, you will need to measure the remaining pipe for the next connection.
-Once measured, cut the wire exactly needed as measured length of the pipe.
+Once measured, cut the wire exactly as needed as the measured length of the pipe.
 Now use a jumper piece to go to the proper connection and then connect the terminal wire with an aluminum blast gate.

-Step 8 – Connect the Wire with the Dust Collection System
+Step 8 – Connect the Wire with the Dust Collection System:

-Once you have wrapped the copper wire from start to end around the pipe, you will need to connect the wire with the dust collection system.
+Once you have wrapped the copper wire from start to end around the pipe, you will need to connect the wire to the dust collection system.
 You must cross the bare copper wire from the unit and line over the grounding screw.
 A grounding screw is supplied by the JDS in the unit and ground to the metal frame.
 Once done, you have completed your dust collection system grounding.